 Yellowstone National Park does not permit exclusive use of any area and there will be normal visitor activity during your ceremony.

-Paid wedding photographers or videographers must contact permitting office for requirements as an additional permit may be required.
+Paid wedding photographers must obtain a Commercial Use Authorization; hired videographers must contact the permitting office for requirements as an additional permit may be required.
 Outside caterers are not permitted; please see below for dining options for your ceremony guests.

 - Entrance fees into the park are not waived for either ceremony participants or guests.